getodk/central/.github/ISSUE_TEMPLATE/patch_release.md

   - The expected packages were published to npm.
   - Per-package tags were pushed to the repository.
   - If the workflow fails, do not proceed with the rest of the release — investigate and resolve before creating the `central` release.
+- [ ] Bring the release notes back to `master`: on a new branch off `central-frontend`'s `master`, copy the new `CHANGELOG.md` entries from the hotfix branch and delete the `.changeset/` files that the patch consumed (leave changesets for changes that weren't part of the patch).
+Open a PR targeting `master`.
+- [ ] 🔎 Review the PR.
+Verify the `CHANGELOG.md` entries match the hotfix branch and that only the changesets included in the patch were deleted.
+Merge it.

 ### Release `central-backend`